nazrhyn/gitlab-slack/README.md

 # Feature Details

 ### Attractive and Functional Notifications
-**gitlab-slack** improves upon GitLab's built-in Slack integration with attractive notification formating that provides more detail and functionality while cutting the fat and remaining as concise as possible.
+**gitlab-slack** improves upon GitLab's built-in Slack integration with attractive notification formatting that provides more detail and functionality while cutting the fat and remaining as concise as possible.

 #### Commits